daveshap/MARAGI/README.md

 With microservices, each component of the larger whole is a small, "fine-grained" application.
 There are many advantages to this design paradigm:

 - Easy to design and understand
-- Clearly defined boundaries and purposes
+- Clearly defined boundaries and purpose
-- Highly specialized, focused on specific domains
+- Highly specialized, focused on specific domain
 - Flexible and portable, easy to deploy and modify

 Microservices Architectures are ideally suited to large, complex systems.
 As robotics and artificial intelligence systems become more complex, MARAGI aims to democratize access to these technologies.